-Monitoring of the ANPR data continues and a further application to make the vehicle increases permanent is expected shortly.
+Monitoring of the ANPR data has continued throughout the year and a further application to make the vehicle increases permanent has been submitted.

-Land to the rear of Peacocks Nursery, Ewshot Following refusal of a second planning application (16/03156/HCC) enforcement action was authorised by Regulatory Committee on 22 March 2017.
+Land to the rear of Peacocks Nursery, Ewshot

+Following refusal of a second planning application (16/03156/HCC) enforcement action was authorised by Regulatory Committee on 22 March 2017.
 An Enforcement Notice was served on 22 April 2017 to come into effect 24 May 2017.
-This EN was appealed

-(on the grounds that it should be granted planning permission) and the Appeal was heard on 12 December 2017.
+This EN was appealed (on the grounds that it should be granted planning permission) and the Appeal was heard on 12 December 2017.

 The Decision was received on 16 January 2018 and the Appeal was upheld (Decision Notice included under 'Appeals' tab of application above).
 Consequently the operation has planning permission for a temporary period of 20 months with 4 months to complete restoration.
-The Inspector agreed with the County Council that the site was not previously developed land and so was still agricultural land and in the countryside.
-However, he put more weight on the local need for such developments (given that one of the nearby waste sites has since closed) and so allowed the operation to continue for a temporary period, subject to conditions applying a number of strict limitations that will require monitoring.